 A. General Conditions

-By entering the Competition, each Team guarantees that its entry complies with all applicable Federal and state laws and regulations.
+By entering the Competition, each Team certifies that its entry complies with all applicable Federal and State laws and regulations.

 Each Team warrants that its entry is free of viruses, spyware, malware, and any other malicious, harmful, or destructive device.
 Teams submitting entries containing any such device will be held liable and may be prosecuted to the fullest extent of the law.

-Entries containing any matter which, in the sole discretion of USDA NIFA, is indecent, defamatory, in obvious bad taste, demonstrates a lack of respect for public morals or conduct, promotes discrimination in any form, shows unlawful acts being performed, is slanderous or libelous, or adversely affects the reputations of USDA NIFA or NSF will not be accepted.
-If USDA NIFA, in its sole discretion, finds any entry to be unacceptable, then such entry shall be deemed disqualified and will not be evaluated or considered for award.
+Entries containing any matter which, in the sole discretion of NIFA, is indecent, defamatory, in obvious bad taste, demonstrates a lack of respect for public morals or conduct, promotes discrimination in any form, shows unlawful acts being performed, is slanderous or libelous, adversely affects the reputations of NIFA or NSF, is unacceptable as determined by NIFA, then such entry shall be deemed disqualified and will not be evaluated or, if evaluated, will not be considered for award.

 The winning Team(s) must comply with all applicable laws and regulations regarding Prize Purse receipt and disbursement.